From stylish to silly: Face masks for every personality

 For the utilitarian

 In addition to making 1 million masks for health care workers, Nordstrom has also just launched masks of its own.
-Made of 100% cotton, the masks are washable and reusable, and feature elastic bands around the ears.
+These are made for children so definitely check those measurements, but they could work for adults since they're simply crafted from 100% cotton, are washable and reusable, and come with elastic bands around the ears.
 You can take your pick of six either entirely white, entirely black or a mix of both black and white masks.

 _____________________________________________________________________________